-Students wishing to broaden their individual learning experiences may participate in academic research by utilizing the independent study option offered.
-This format allows students to study a topic in greater depth or to study a topic not currently offered at NHTI.
-Please refer to the Independent Study policy.
-Financial Aid does not cover credits earned via Academic Research or Independent Study.
+Students wishing to broaden their learning experiences may participate in academic research by using the independent study option.
+This format allows students to study a topic in greater depth or a topic not currently offered at NHTI.
+Please refer to the Independent Study Policy.
+Financial aid does not cover credits earned via academic research or independent study.

-A Dean's List is published at the end of each semester.
-It includes the names of all matriculated full-time students whose Grade Point Average (GPA) for that semester is 3.3 or higher.
-Students who achieve a cumulative GPA of 3.7 or higher graduate with high honors, and those who achieve a cumulative GPA of 3.3 to 3.69 graduate with honors.
+A Dean’s List is published at the end of each semester.
+It includes the names of all matriculated, full-time students whose GPA for that semester is 3.3 or higher (while enrolled in 12 credits).
+Students who achieve a cumulative GPA of 3.7 or higher graduate with high honors, and those who achieve a cumulative GPA of 3.3-3.69 graduate with honors.
 Cumulative GPA is calculated using all courses completed at NHTI.

-Honors courses offer academically strong, highly motivated students the opportunity to learn in smaller classes with a stimulating and creative environment that promotes active engagement with subject matter, and allows for a rigorous and individualized approach to learning.
-Each course which offers an honors section is identified in the Course Description section in the catalog.
-Student qualification for honors courses is based on a variety of criteria which may include prerequisite grades, NHTI assessment test scores, and/or scores on nationally recognized standardized tests.
+Honors courses offer academically strong, highly motivated students the opportunity to learn in smaller classes with a stimulating, creative environment that promotes active engagement with subject matter.
+They allow for a rigorous and individualized approach to learning.
+Each course that offers an honors section is identified in the Course Description section of the Course Catalog.
+Student qualification for honors courses is based on criteria that may include prerequisite grades, NHTI assessment test scores, and/or scores on standardized tests.

-The Vice President's Award for Academic Excellence is presented each year at the May Commencement to the student(s) achieving the highest overall cumulative Grade Point Average in the graduating class.
-The following criteria apply for this award:
+The Vice President’s Award for Academic Excellence is presented each year at the Spring Awards Ceremony to the student(s) achieving the highest overall cumulative GPA in the graduating class.
+The following criteria apply:

-All students are eligible for the award, including those who have exercised Academic Amnesty, those who have changed programs, and those who have previously graduated from an NHTI program;
+- All students are eligible for the award, including those who have exercised Academic Amnesty, changed

-- For purposes of this award, students who have previously graduated from an NHTI program will have their GPA calculated using courses taken in the new program and any prior courses that may be applicable in the new program;
+- For the purposes of this award, students who have previously graduated from an NHTI program will have their GPA calculated using courses taken in the new program and any prior courses that may be applicable to the new program.

 - Students who have changed majors will have their GPA calculated on the basis of all courses taken at NHTI and not just those in the new program.